-Generally, people give money in exchange for tiered rewards you choose to offer (e.g., someone donates $20 to get a t-shirt, $30 to get a t-shirt plus early access, or $1 million to eat dinner with Bono at the wildlife preserve of their choice).
-Some crowdfunding sites, however, operate on pure donations or money in exchange for equity.
+Generally, people give money in exchange for tiered rewards you offer (e.g., someone donates $20 to get a t-shirt, $30 to get a T-shirt plus early access, or $1 million to eat dinner with Bono at the wildlife preserve of their choice).
+But some crowdfunding sites operate on pure donations, or money, in exchange for equity.

 Compare the best crowdfunding sites